 Diplomates and former diplomates regaining certification by making up missed requirements have three attempts to pass an LLSA test.
 If they fail the test three times, it is possible to re-register for the test, provided that it has not been retired.

 LLSA tests will be retired on March 31, three years after being posted online.
 However, if a diplomate or former diplomate cannot meet requirements or cannot make up missed requirements without completing that specific LLSA test, it will be made available to them automatically.

 LLSA CME Activity

-Diplomates and former diplomates can earn AMA PRA Category 1 CreditsTM for completing a CME activity related to the 2011, 2012, or 2013 LLSA test.
-Physicians must register for and complete the CME for the 2011, 2012, or 2013 LLSA Activity prior to taking the LLSA test.
+Diplomates and former diplomates can earn AMA PRA Category 1 CreditsTM for completing a CME activity related to the 2011, 2012, 2013, or 2014 LLSA test.
+Physicians must register and pay for the CME for the 2011, 2012, 2013, or 2014 LLSA Activity prior to taking the LLSA test.
 CME credit cannot be awarded retroactively.
 These credits can be applied toward your LLSA CME requirement.

 Registration is a five-step process:

 1. Determine which LLSA test you want to take